Self-Hosting

 - ./nginx.conf:/etc/nginx/nginx.conf

 Sharing a private key across multiple facilitator instances will cause nonce collisions and transaction failures.
-Each instance needs a unique EVM_PRIVATE_KEY and SOLANA_PRIVATE_KEY, and each wallet must be funded with gas tokens.
+Each instance needs a unique EVM_PRIVATE_KEY, SOLANA_PRIVATE_KEY, and APTOS_PRIVATE_KEY, and each wallet must be funded with gas tokens.

 Each facilitator instance needs its own funded wallet: